Functions#

 }

-C can get the same behaviour using pointers (see the next section), although it’s a certain amount of work.
-Pass by reference is more efficient when using large objects, since it saves initializing and copying to the new variable, however it can make your functions more surprising by changing their inputs without it being obvious.
+C can get the same behaviour using pointers (see the next section), but it does require a certain amount of work.
+Pass by reference is more efficient when using large objects, since it saves initializing and copying memory/values to the new temporary variable, however it can make your functions more surprising to use allowing them to change their inputs without it being obvious.
+This is called a “side effect” and is generally considered bad practice, especially if not well documented.

 Return types#